William III of England: "Disaster year" and Franco-Dutch War

 Meanwhile, the front of the war against France had shifted to the Spanish Netherlands.
 In 1674, Allied forces in the Netherlands were numerically superior to the French army under Condé, which was based along the Piéton river near Charleroi.
 William took the offensive and sought to bring on a battle by outflanking the French positions but the broken ground forced him to divide his army into three separate columns.
 At Seneffe, Condé led a cavalry attack against the Allied vanguard and by midday on 11 August had halted their advance.
 Against the advice of his subordinates, he then ordered a series of frontal assaults which led to very heavy casualties on both sides with no concrete result.
-William and the Dutch blamed the Imperial commander, de Souches, and after a failed attempt to capture Oudenaarde, largely due too obstructionism from de Souches, he was relieved of command.
-Frustrated, William joined the army under Rabenhaupt with 10,000 troops instead of campaigning further in the Spanish Netherlands.
+William and the Dutch blamed the Imperial commander, Jean-Louis Raduit de Souches, and after a failed attempt to capture Oudenaarde, largely due to obstructionism from de Souches, he was relieved of command.
+Frustrated, William joined the army under Carl von Rabenhaupt with 10,000 troops instead of campaigning further in the Spanish Netherlands.
 He assumed command of operations at Grave, which had been besieged since 28 June.
 Grave surrendered on 27 October.
-The Dutch were split by internal disputes; the powerful Amsterdam mercantile body were anxious to end an expensive war once their commercial interests were secured, while William saw France as a long-term threat that had to be defeated.
+The Dutch were split by internal disputes; the powerful Amsterdam mercantile body was anxious to end an expensive war once their commercial interests were secured, while William saw France as a long-term threat that had to be defeated.
 This conflict increased once ending the war became a distinct possibility when Grave was captured in October 1674, leaving only Maastricht.

 On both sides, the last years of the war saw minimal return for their investment of men and money.
 The French were preparing a major offensive, however, at the end of 1676.
 Intended to capture Valenciennes, Cambrai and Saint-Omer in the Spanish Netherlands.
 Louis believed this would deprive the Dutch regents of the courage to continue the war any longer.
 In this, however, he was mistaken.
 The impending French offensive actually led to an intensification of Dutch-Spanish cooperation.
 Still, the French offensive of 1677 was a success.
 The Spaniards found it difficult to raise enough troops due to financial constraints and the Allies were defeated in the Battle of Cassel.
 This meant that they could not prevent the cities from falling into French hands.
 The French then took a defensive posture, afraid that more success would force England to intervene on the side of the Allies.

 The peace talks that began at Nijmegen in 1676 were given a greater sense of urgency in November 1677 when William married his cousin Mary, Charles II of England's niece.
 An Anglo-Dutch defensive alliance followed in March 1678, although English troops did not arrive in significant numbers until late May.
 Louis seized this opportunity to improve his negotiating position and captured Ypres and Ghent in early March, before signing a peace treaty with the Dutch on 10 August.